nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     ```

 3. Find Commands:
-   *The Commands that are required for the `find` feature of Gordon are contained here
+   *The Commands that are required for the `find` feature of Gordon are contained here.
-   * `FindTagsCommand` is where the `find` /tags feature of gordon is executed
+   * `FindTagsCommand` is where the `find` /tags feature of gordon is executed.
-   * `FindCaloriesCommand` is where the `find` /calories feature of gordon is executed
+   * `FindCaloriesCommand` is where the `find` /calories feature of gordon is executed.
-   * `FindDifficultyCommand` is where the `find` /difficulty feature of gordon is executed
+   * `FindDifficultyCommand` is where the `find` /difficulty feature of gordon is executed.
-   * `FindIngredientsCommand` is where the `find` /ingredients feature of gordon is executed
+   * `FindIngredientsCommand` is where the `find` /ingredients feature of gordon is executed.
-   * `FindPriceCommand` is where the `find` /price feature of gordon is executed
+   * `FindPriceCommand` is where the `find` /price feature of gordon is executed.
-   * `FindTimeCommand` is where the `find` /time feature of gordon is executed
+   * `FindTimeCommand` is where the `find` /time feature of gordon is executed.

    #### Example : `FindDifficultyCommand`